rnc/alt-deploy-maven-extension/README.md

 If it has, then it will examine the value for `altDeploymentRepository` and convert it to the correct form for the plugin version in use.

+It will search for `altDeploymentRepository` in the following locations:
+* User properties
+* System Properties
+* Settings file properties

-If the plugin version is >= 3.0.0-M1 it uses:
+If the deployment plugin version is >= 3.0.0-M1 it uses:

 ```
 id::url